 I want to be fully present for the life that I have been given and looking away is not the answer to deal with the hard things that happen.
 Beauty is often hidden in plain sight, and I have been known to dig for the things that bring me life, and I no longer apologise for seeking beauty in barren places.

 It has been many years since I completed my treatment, and the fear of relapse no longer hounds me.
 The greatest gift that I was given, was the realisation that I have a choice to see the world as a beautiful place, but more so, that I am allowed to wrap myself in it with quiet abandon.

-If I could leave you with one gift it would be that you know that whatever stories your life is weaved from, there is beauty hidden in unexpected places for you, and if you would make a habit of looking for it, for making space for the presence of wonder, it will become a certain antidote to the things that would steal your hope, your peace, and your joy.
+If I could leave you with one gift it would be that you know that whatever stories your life is weaved from, there is beauty hidden in unexpected places for you, and if you would make a habit of looking for it, of noticing beauty, for making space for the presence of wonder, it will become a certain antidote to the things that would steal your hope, your peace, and your joy.